Body mass index: History

 Adolphe Quetelet, a Belgian astronomer, mathematician, statistician, and sociologist, devised the basis of the BMI between 1830 and 1850 as he developed what he called "social physics".
 Quetelet himself never intended for the index, then called the Quetelet Index, to be used as a means of medical assessment.
 Instead, it was a component of his study of l'homme moyen, or the average man.
 Quetelet thought of the average man as a social ideal, and developed the body mass index as a means of discovering the socially ideal human person.
 According to Lars Grue and Arvid Heiberg in the Scandinavian Journal of Disability Research, Quetelet's idealization of the average man would be elaborated upon by Francis Galton a decade later in the development of eugenics.

 The modern term "body mass index" (BMI) for the ratio of human body weight to squared height was coined in a paper published in the July 1972 edition of the Journal of Chronic Diseases by Ancel Keys and others.
 In this paper, Keys argued that what he termed the BMI was "if not fully satisfactory, at least as good as any other relative weight index as an indicator of relative obesity".

 The interest in an index that measures body fat came with observed increasing obesity in prosperous Western societies.
 Keys explicitly judged BMI as appropriate for population studies and inappropriate for individual evaluation.
+This distinction continues to be cited as a limitation of BMI because individuals with the same BMI can differ substantially in body composition and fat distribution.
 Nevertheless, due to its simplicity, it has come to be widely used for preliminary diagnoses.
 Additional metrics, such as waist circumference, can be more useful.